 What is a risk acceptance form?

-A risk acceptance form is a formal document used to accept a risk during a project officially.
-The form will be stored with the other project artifacts managed by the project manager.
+A risk acceptance form is a formal document used to officially record and approve the decision to accept a specific risk during a project.
+It is stored alongside other project artifacts managed by the project manager and serves as an auditable record that the acceptance decision was made deliberately, with appropriate stakeholder awareness and sign-off.

 Who is responsible for risk acceptance?